pilamb/neuralgia-api/README.md

 #### ToDos:

-0. Users separated app
+0. Users separated app -> Oauth desirable
 1. A front client, desirable Vue.js
 2. A mobile client, flutter?
+3. When so is done, the API should also register extra phone parameteres
-3. Graphs, maybe 3DS or HighCharts.
+4. Graphs, maybe 3DS or HighCharts.
 Timelines are interesting

 After: